-“A Lost American Hero.” – Original 1916 Portrait of Douglass Roach of Provincetown, Massachusetts by Arthur Vidal Diehl.
+Original 1916 Portrait of Douglass Roach of Provincetown, Massachusetts.

 “Roach received a hero’s funeral” – “Thousands lined the streets for his impressive Harlem service.”

-“25 minutes from life.”
-An oil portrait of Douglas Roach (1909–1938), as a seven year-old Provincetown boy, painted on-the-spot, by the prolific Cape Cod artist Arthur Vidal Diehl.
+A previously-unknown portrait of Douglas Roach (1909–1938), as a seven year-old Provincetown boy, by the Cape Cod artist Arthur Vidal Diehl.

-As historian Tukufu Zuberi discovered, Roach would later become “one of the best machine gunners in the entire Spanish war.
-Franco had nobody like him and he was an army by himself.” (“Episode 902, Story 2 – Spanish Civil War Eulogy” –History Detectives, via PBS)
+Described as a “lost American hero” by historian Tukufu Zuberi, Roach would grow up to become “one of the best machine gunners in the entire Spanish war.
+Franco had nobody like him and he was an army by himself.” (“Episode 902, Story 2 – Spanish Civil War Eulogy.”
+History Detectives, PBS)

-Provincetown on Cape Cod claims Roach as one of its distinguished citizens and one of the few Black Americans who lived there in the early decades of the twentieth century.
-Roach’s father, Alexander Roach, established family roots in the town.
-He was an émigré whaler from St. Vincent.
-By way of a whaling ship, he arrived on the Cape in the nineteenth century and decided to stay on as a farmer and raise a family.
+At Cape Cod’s tip, Provincetown claims Roach as one of its distinguished citizens and one of the few Black Americans who lived there in the early twentieth century.
+Roach’s father was an émigré whaler from St. Vincent.
+He arrived on the Cape in the nineteenth century and became a farmer.

 Douglas Roach was one of the few African-Americans to attend UMass Amherst in 1929, where he was a star wrestler.
-He worked as a carpenter and as a merchant marine and then he joined the International Seamen’s Union.
-Soon after, he joined the Communist Party, serving as the secretary of the Provincetown Unit, arguing forcefully and publicly, at one point, that the Constitution protected free speech and allowed its citizens to petition its government to redress grievances.
+He then worked as a carpenter, in the merchant marines, and joined the International Seamen’s Union.
+Afterwards, he became the secretary of the Communist Party’s Provincetown Unit, arguing forcefully and publicly, at one point, that the Constitution protected free speech and allowed its citizens to petition its government to redress grievances.

 According to Benjamin J. Davis, Jr.’s eulogy, Roach was “one of the first Americans to volunteer in defense of Spanish democracy in the early days of the Madrid siege.
 An outstanding member of the Tom Mooney machine gun company, he often carried his machine gun single-handedly during long marches.”

-In a letter he sent home published as “Douglas Roach Tells of War in Spain,” The Advocate ( September 30, 1937), Roach wrote:
+In a letter sent home, published as “Douglas Roach Tells of War in Spain” within The Advocate (Sept.
+30, 1937), Roach stated:

 “I believe the fight for democracy in Spain is connected with the fight against reaction everywhere, against aggressive countries such as Italy, Germany and Japan, who are dragging the world into another world war.
 I hope that the people of Provincetown will defend Americanism in this country as bravely as the Spanish people are defending their democratic rights: a government of their own choice, freedom of speech, freedom of assembly and freedom of worship.
 I hope that we will not allow our American traditions of liberty and justice to be distorted by reactionaries who preach Americanism and practice the opposite.”

-Roach suffered serious shrapnel wounds from a tank shell in the battle at Brunete.
 He was “treated at a makeshift Brigade hospital and furloughed to the States.
 When he got to New York, the State Department interrogated him and confiscated his passport before allowing him to return home to Provincetown [...]
 He died of pneumonia July 13, 1938 [...]
 After a memorial service at the Mother A.M.E.
-Zion Church conducted by Benjamin Robeson, Paul Robeson’s brother, two Lincoln vets, Walter Garland and Paul Burns brought his body home to Provincetown.”
-(Douglas Roach Biography via Provincetown History Project)
+Zion Church conducted by Benjamin Robeson, Paul Robeson’s brother, two Lincoln vets, Walter Garland and Paul Burns brought his body home to Provincetown.” (“Douglas Roach Biography” via Provincetown History Project)

-Description: “A Lost American Hero.” – Original 1916 Portrait of Douglass Roach of Provincetown, Massachusetts by Arthur Vidal Diehl.
+Description: Original 1916 Portrait of Douglass Roach of Provincetown, Massachusetts.

 [Provincetown, “Douglas Roach August 31st 1916”].
 Oil painting on masonite board, 20 x 12 inches.
 Unframed, some scuffing along bottom edge, verso with old staining.